 Final thoughts…

-All conversations have their ups and downs, but first-date conversations can often feel much more awkward than a casual chat with an acquaintance.
+All conversations have their ups and downs, but first-date conversations can often feel more awkward than a casual chat with an acquaintance.

 We hope that you’ve found our tips and suggestions helpful.
 But the most important thing is to be yourself.
 Do your best to listen, ask meaningful questions, and above all, appreciate each other’s company.
 Remember, dates are supposed to be fun!